rowlandhill/tic-tac-row/README.md

 ---

 ### Unsolved problems:
-- New issues: sign up, sign in, sign out: everything worked on local, but now do not work with heroku :(
-- Reset button refreshes page
-- Scores are not displayed or linked to the game
-- Certain functions that are displayed should be hidden
-- Placement on the page is not ideal
+- Placement on the page is fine, but I would like it to eventually reflect my original diagram
-- I would like it to look much better
+- I would like to add a leaderboard, to show who has won the most games out of everyone
 - I would like to add some graphics and sounds
+- I would like to add bootstrap buttons and just give it a cleaner overall look

 ---